 “A woman sits alone in the room.
 She tries to speak.
 Her voice is gone.”

-Voice(less) is a series of commissions for voice and electronics exploring voice loss, voicelessness and communication.
+Voice(less) is an ongoing series commissioned by Rosie Middleton for voice, electronics and movement exploring voice loss, voicelessness and communication.
 These works were developed collaboratively on artist residencies at Snape Maltings, The Banff Centre and Somerset House.

 Cover Squirrel – Laura Bowler

 Cover Squirrel looks at the voice from several perspectives; the development and interrogation of a voice, the practice of the voice, the computerised and recorded voice, the singing, the spoken, the broken, the lost and the unintelligible voice.
 Beginning with the practice of voice and its relationship to instrumental practice and performance, the singer is soon transported into a game of triggers switching between aria, live interrogation and physical gesture.
 (Laura Bowler 2019).

 code works: any chance of war? – mira calix

 Text – Hannah Weiner (1969)

 This piece explores semaphore, morse code and voice, and speaks directly to Middleton’s larger question of what it means to be voiceless.
 The starkness of the non-verbal codes against the narrative of war highlights human vulnerability. (mira calix 2020)